matt-gefen/magic_tourney/README.md

 You'll be prompted to select a character from the following options:
 ### Mage - Balanced Strength
-The mage is a character that emphasizes balance and strength.
 - Magic Missle: Deals 15 damage - Costs 0 AP
 - Thunder Ward: Reduces impact of next attack by 100% - Costs 1 AP
 - Enhance Ability: Increases Magic Missle damage by 5 - Costs 2 AP